watson-developer-cloud/natural-language-classifier-nodejs/README.md

 1. Create an instance of the Natural Language Classifier service on Bluemix.

-1. [Create and train](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/nl-classifier/get_start.shtml#create) the NLC service using say the weather training data.
-Take a note of the "Classifier ID" that you get back when training the service.
+1. [Create and train](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/nl-classifier/get_start.shtml#create) the NLC service using, for example, the weather training data.
+Note the value of the `Classifier ID` in the response.

 1. Configure the code to connect to your service: